About CHRA

 Engaging with CHPs to identify potential risks to maintaining high standards of service delivery by:

-• Ensuring ongoing compliance by registered CHPs with the eligibility criteria and Performance Standards
+• ensuring ongoing compliance by registered CHPs with the eligibility criteria and Performance Standards

-• Providing advice to address performance failure
+• providing advice to address performance failure

-• Investigating complaints involving registered CHPs
+• investigating complaints involving registered CHPs

-• Suspending or revoking registration when a CHP no longer meets the eligibility criteria or is failing to meet one or more of the Performance Standards.
+• suspending or revoking registration when a CHP no longer meets the eligibility criteria or is failing to meet one or more of the performance standards.

 How we operate

-We apply the following principles when assessing an organisation’s application for registration and a CHP’s ongoing compliance with the Performance Standards:
+We apply the following principles when assessing an organisation’s application for registration and a CHP’s ongoing compliance with the performance standards:

 • Fairness and consistency